mayamegret/mayamegret.github.io/_posts/2026-07-08-diving-tips.md

 }
 </style>

 Whether you are just starting out or have hundreds of dives under your belt, there is always something new to learn in the water.
-Diving has been one of the most transformative parts of my life as a marine biologist, and over the years, from earning my Open Water cert with my dad in 2022, to completing my Divemaster in Hawai'i in 2026, I have picked up a lot of lessons along the way.
-Here are my top 10 tips for scuba divers at any level.
+Diving has been one of the most transformative parts of my life as a marine biologist.
+Over the years, from earning my Open Water cert with my dad in 2022, to completing my Divemaster in Hawai'i in 2026, I have picked up a lot of lessons along the way.
+Here are my top 10 tips for scuba divers at any level!

 ---

 ## 1. Always Work On Your Skills

 No matter how experienced you are, there is always room to improve.
 Buoyancy, breathing, and trim are the three fundamentals that every diver should be constantly refining.
 Good buoyancy protects the reef, conserves your air, and makes every dive more enjoyable.
 Slow, controlled breathing keeps you calm and extends your bottom time.
 Try 4 second inhale, 8 second exhale.
-And proper horizontal trim makes you a more efficient, streamlined diver in the water.
+Proper horizontal trim makes you a more efficient, streamlined diver in the water.
 Practicing your kicks is also important, "frog" kick is going to be the most efficient way to move through the water, but also knowing how to backwards kick or flutter kick efficiently is important!
 Even after completing my Divemaster and logging 150+ dives, I still focus on these skills every single time I get in the water.

 ---